 Detective Pikachu

-Tim Goodman is a young man who once wanted to be a Pokémon trainer but after the death of his mother and his dad moving away, he grew up to be an insurance adjuster with no interest in Pokémon.
-One day while hanging out with a friend he receives a call saying that his father, who was a detective, died in a car crash.
-Tim travels to Ryme city, a place where humans and Pokémon live in harmony, and where his dad worked.
+Tim travels to Ryme City, a place where humans and Pokémon live in harmony, and where his dad worked.
 When Tim goes to his dad’s apartment to collect his things, he finds a Pikachu who was his dad’s Pokémon partner and Tim discovers that he can understand Pikachu.
-Pikachu has amnesia so he can’t actually tell him what happened but the two begin to figure that if Pikachu survived Tim’s dad might have as well so the two head out on an adventure to solve the mystery of what happened.
+Pikachu has amnesia, so he can’t actually tell him what happened.
+The two begin to figure that if Pikachu survived, Tim’s dad might have as well so the two head out on an adventure to solve the mystery of what happened.

 Detective Pikachu has two main protagonists, Pikachu and Tim.